-Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internal format, in the same manner as for TexImage2D1.
+Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internal format, in the same manner as for textures (section 3.8.1). internal format must be one of the formats in table 3.15 or table 3.16.

 The red, green, blue, alpha, luminance, and/or intensity components of the pixels are stored in floating point, rather than integer format.
-They form a two-dimensional image indexed with coordinates i,j such that i increases from left to right, starting at zero, and j increases from bottom to top, also starting at zero2.
+They form a two-dimensional image indexed with coordinates i,j such that i increases from left to right, starting at zero, and j increases from bottom to top, also starting at zero.
 Image location i,j is specified by the Nth pixel, counting from zero, where